Legana/ampir/README.md

 | :------------ | :--------------------------------------------- |
 | G1P6H5\_MYOLU | MALTVRIQAACLLLLLLASLTSYSLLLSQTTQLADLQTQDTAGAT… |

-The `data.frame` with sequence names in the first column and protein sequences in the second column to a FASTA formatted file with `df_to_faa()`
+Write the `data.frame` with sequence names in the first column and protein sequences in the second column to a FASTA formatted file with `df_to_faa()`

 ``` r